Phone: 0161 214 1500

 David specialises in Regulatory law covering the areas of Healthcare & Professional Discipline, Inquests, Health and Safety, and Environmental law.
-He is regularly instructed by solicitors to act for many of the country’s large insurers, multinational corporations, and high net worth individuals.
+He is regularly instructed by solicitors to act for many of the country’s large insurers, multinational corporations, medical defence organisations and high net worth individuals.
 He acts in both contentious and non-contentious work and is often called upon to advise foreign entities on international law.
 He is frequently led by Queen’s Counsel.

 He has been on the Attorney General’s List of Approved Counsel, is Category 4 Counsel and is recommended by the Legal 500.
 He has been appointed by the Court to act as Special Counsel.